linkml/linkml/tests/output/docs/multivalued.md

 # Slot: multivalued

-true means that slot can have more than one value
+true means that slot can have more than one value and should be represented using a list or collection structure.

 URI: [linkml:multivalued](https://w3id.org/linkml/multivalued)